-This Gallery displays a selection of my traditional, hand made, redware, slipware, sgraffito, agate, and delftware pottery.
+This Gallery displays a selection of my traditional, hand made, redware, slipware, sgraffito, agate, and blue and white delftware pottery.
 You can purchase this pottery at a store near you, through my online store, or stop by my booth at a show near you to see what’s new, and for unique, one-of-a-kind work.
 For the latest and greatest, and for information on occasional special offers, like me on Facebook.

 Custom House Plates: send me an image of your house and I’ll commemorate it in blue and white on an 11″ plate!